-- Class attendance levels included in the weekly news bulletin; - Whole school attendance levels posted in the weekly news bulletin; - Attendance levels will be announced in Celebration Assemblies, with classes who have the best attendance receiving attendance trophies;
+- Class attendance levels included in the weekly news bulletin; - Whole school attendance levels posted in the weekly news bulletin; - Classes who have the best weekly attendance will receive attendance trophies;

-The following certificates will be presented at the end of each term:
+The following certificates will be sent home via the Marvellous Me platform at the end of each term:

+- Gold Certificate for 100% attendance

+- Silver Certificate for 99 96%

+- Bronze Certificate for improved attendance

+- Children who have had 100% attendance for the term will have their name placed in the end of term newsletter.

-- Gold Certificate for 100% attendance - Silver Certificate for 99 98% - Bronze Certificate for 97 96% - Children who have had 100% attendance for the term will have their name placed into a school draw.
-A prize of a gift voucher to the value of £25 will be awarded to the child whose name is picked from the draw at the end of the term: - Children who have 100% attendance for the school year will be invited to the Headteacher's Tea Party; - Additional Playtime for improved attendance and punctuality - Positive Postcards praising attendance and punctuality.
+Children who have had 100% attendance for the school year will have their name placed in a draw.
+A prize of a gift voucher to the value of £25 will be awarded to the child whose name is picked from the draw.